supershaneski/openai-whisper-api/README.md

 npm run dev
 ```

-Open your browser to `http://localhost:3000/` to load the application page.
+Open your browser to `http://localhost:3005/` to load the application page.
+Please note that the port number is subject to the availability and may change.